 The festival begins Saturday by honoring South Tyrol’s rural heritage.
 You can witness demonstrations of the region’s customs, as well as the time-honored practices of its local farmers.

 This celebration of Alpine tradition continues throughout the festival.
 Many of its hosts, workers and entertainers don colorful dirndls and classic lederhosen.
 In fact, you will even see several guests adding to the folksy vibe by also sporting traditional Tyrolean garb.

 In addition to feasting on various speck specialties such as Bauerngröstl mit Speckstreifen (a fried potato dish with speck) and Bandnudeln mit Wildragout und Speckstreifen (venison stew with pasta and speck), heart-warming bread baked in wood-fired ovens is available as well as delectable desserts like apple strudel and the ever popular Strauben, South Tyrol’s take on a funnel cake.

 Of course, you don’t have to eat to have a good time at Speckfest.
 You can simply take a seat at one of long Oktoberfest-like tables and order a beer from Forst brewing company or a glass of South Tyrolean wine such as Sylvaner, St. Magdalener, Lagrein or Schiava.

-A stage on the festival grounds hosts traditional dance demonstrations and revs up the crowd with musical acts that sing everything from folk to top 40 hits.
-Market stalls peppered throughout the festival allow you to not only sample and purchase speck, but also browse other regional craft items including wood carvings, Alpine herbs and clothing made from local sheep.
+Market stalls also pepper the festival grounds allowing attendees to not only sample and purchase speck, but also browse other regional specialties including crafts, Alpine herbs and clothing made from local sheep.

 ⇒ YOU MIGHT ALSO LIKE: Enjoying Törggelen – Your Guide to South Tyrol’s Most Treasured Fall Tradition